mm-mazhar/Dashboard-Twitter-Analytics/README.md

-## TwitterAPI/dash/plotly deployment on server, simple example
+## TwitterAPI/dash/plotly, A simple example

 This is a simple example of TwitterAPI/dash/plotly deployment on server using flask, gunicorn and docker